yaodingyd/yaodingyd.github.io/_posts/2016-04-08-http-and-session.md

     - Web Fundamental
 ---

+A collection of knowledge on HTTP and a sad story about a web dev who didn't have the basic knowledge with http and session when doing a job interview somewhat at early 2016.

 ### HTTP

 HTTP is a TCP/IP based communication protocol, that is used to deliver data (HTML files, image files, query results, etc.) on the World Wide Web.
 By default, web traffic uses TCP port 80.
 The basic structure is like this: